 2. Tracking: Once you have a list of potential foods from your research, seek out which stores carry these foods and where they are located.
 Whole Foods, Trader Joes, some larger grocery store chains, and many health food stores offer allergy-friendly food choices.
 You just need to figure out who carries the ones your family requires.

-3. Word of Mouth: If you know of other families that live with food allergies, talk to them about what food/foods have worked for their family in the past.
-It is not a guarantee that these foods will be safe for your family, but again, it can help to give you a place to start.
+3. Word of Mouth: If you know of other individuals or families that live with food allergies, talk to them about what food/foods have worked for them in the past.
+It is not a guarantee that these foods will be safe for you or your family, but again, it can help to give you a place to start.

 4. Ingredients: Every food product is required to contain an ingredients list, listing all food products contained in the product.
-However, some ingredients listed can be difficult to decipher— only the top 8 are legally required to be written out in plain engligh.
-Often, the top 8 allergens are bolded in the ingredient list, but not always.
+However, some ingredients listed can be difficult to decipher— only the top 9 “most common allergens” are legally required to be written out in plain language.
+Often, the top 9 allergens are bolded in the ingredient list, but not always.
 It is important to read all items listed and if you do not know what an ingredient is or what it is derived from (i.e. ascorbic acid can be derived from different sources, for instance, and the ingredient list will not typically disclose the specific source), be sure to locate information on contacting the manufacturer so as to better determine whether or not the product may be safe for your family.

 8.“Processed in a Facility That Also Processes. . .” : This refers to a product that is processed in a facility that also processes other products containing the listed allergens.
 Again, this is not a required part of the labeling process.
 This statement can mean: